istio/istio.io/content/en/get-involved/_index.md

 ---
 title: Get involved!
 linktitle: Get involved
-subtitle: Istio is an open source project with an active community that supports its use and on-going development.
-We’d love for you to join us and get involved!
+subtitle: Ask questions, engage in conversations, or contribute to Istio’s growth.
+Istio is an open source project that is driven by the participation of users and contributors.
+Join in!
 sidebar_none: true
 weight: 15
 skip_toc: true